Can Researchers Create Commonsense Artificial Intelligence?

 Published June 11, 2019

 Natural language processing is a branch of artificial intelligence (AI) that studies the interactions between computers and human languages.
-Yejin Choi, PhD an associate professor at the University of Washington and Senior Research Manager at the Allen Institute for Artificial Intelligence’s MOSAIC project wants to build machines with commonsense intelligence.
+Yejin Choi, associate professor of Paul G. Allen School of Computer Science & Engineering at the University of Washington and Senior Research Manager at the Allen Institute for Artificial Intelligence’s MOSAIC project wants to build machines with commonsense intelligence.
 Dr. Choi recently spoke about her research and what she means when she says common sense.

 What is the focus of your research?